OpenElectionData/catco-guide/_guide/8-is-it-working.en.md

 * **Acquisition:** You can learn a lot about how your audience found your site from the acquisition features.
 You can find how many people found you through organic search and the search terms they used to do so.
 You can also see what websites account for your web referrals -- if they are coming from your social media posts, news articles, other referring websites, etc. If your social media referrals are low but your organic search rates are high, you might want to spend more time creating content that performs well based on what people are searching for, rather than creating more posts for social media that refer back to your website, for example.
 If you are paying for site promotion you can also link your Google AdWords account to your Analytics account and monitor it in this section.
 * You can create sophisticated searches and reports by combining this data.
 Click on “add a segment” to any report screen to add additional data points.
 For example, if you want to see how young men ages 16-26 are finding your site versus older women ages 60-75, you can add a demographics segment to your channels analytics screen and find the breakdown.
 They may have totally different referrals, which you can then refine and cater to more effectively.
 * You can also compare site performance over time with the date range feature.
 You can look at your analytics over any period of time you choose, and you can also overlay that over any comparable period of time by clicking “compare to.”
 This can help you analyze trends over time in the data.

+{% callout title="Using Analytics to Spur Engagement" %}

+In Serbia, the CRTA team measure their social media impact by tracking Facebook insights, Twitter analytics, Google analytics, and Youtube analytics.
+They employ a media monitoring agency that tracks stories published about them and their work.

+But they don’t just want to measure reach, they want to measure engagement, and so they tracked new engagement metrics in 2018.
+The group is calling people to action three times in the lead up to elections, as a way not just to collect and publish data, but to get members of the public engaged in their democracy.
+They asked people to submit information to help with CRTA’s research and to join the election observation mission by volunteering to be an observer (and pass the training to become an observer).

+CRTA will be tracking these higher-level commitments over time to see if people are willing to participate, in an effort to grow their base of supporters over time.

+{% endcallout %}